Wang Lixia: Inner Mongolia Autonomous Region

 Wang was transferred to Inner Mongolia in October 2016.
 There, she entered the regional leadership as a standing member of the Party Committee and was also appointed Head of the United Front Work Department.
 A year later, in October 2017, she rose onto the national political stage when she was elected as an alternate member of the 19th Central Committee of the Chinese Communist Party at the CCP's 19th National Congress.
 Her responsibilities in Inner Mongolia deepened in August 2019, when she became CCP Committee Secretary of Hohhot, the capital city of the region.

 Two years later, in August 2021, she was elevated again — this time to Deputy Party Secretary of the autonomous region, while simultaneously assuming the role of acting Chairwoman of the Inner Mongolia Regional Government.
 She officially got into the position the following month, being the third woman who owns this job.

 By October 2022, she was elected as a full member of the 20th Central Committee of the Chinese Communist Party.
 The following year, in February 2023, she was elected as a delegate to the 14th National People's Congress, representing Inner Mongolia.

 Downfall

 On August 22, 2025, the Central Commission for Discipline Inspection of CCP and the National Supervisory Commission announced that Wang Lixia was under investigation for serious violations of discipline and law.
 She became the third sitting provincial-level administrative chief in mainland China to fall from power that year, after Jin Xiangjun, Governor of Shanxi Province, and Lan Tianli, Chairman of the Guangxi Zhuang Autonomous Region.
-In September, She stepped down as Chairwoman of the People's Government of Inner Mongolia Autonomous Region, and her position as a delegate to the regional People's Congress was also revoked.
+In September, she stepped down as Chairwoman of the People's Government of Inner Mongolia Autonomous Region, and her position as a delegate to the regional People's Congress was also revoked.
+Wang was expelled from the party and dismissed from the posts on February 12, 2026.